DataDog/KubeHound/docs/edges/IDENTITY_ASSUME.md

 ## Prerequisites

-Control of execution within a container with a bound serviceaccount.
+Control of execution within a container with a bound serviceaccount or access to a node file system.

 ## Checks

+### Container

 Check for a mounted service account tokens or secrets: